-The Intratuin and Schiphol sequences are recorded by us and they are available through our website (www...(left blank for review)), together with the manually labeled ground truth for all sequences.
+The Intratuin and Schiphol sequences are recorded by us and they are available through our website [www.science.uva. nl/sites/PedestrainClass/paul/] together with the manually labeled ground truth for all sequences.
 The PETS 2001 data is available through pets2001.visualsurveillance.org.

-5.2.2 ROC performance
+5.2.2 ROC Performance

 We evaluate the intensity correction algorithms based on their usability in conjunction with classification between foreground and background.
-The images are corrected with each of the proposed intensity correction algorithms after which the background model is updated and fore-ground/background classification is performed.
+The images are corrected with each of the proposed intensity correction algorithms after which the background model is updated and foreground/background classification is performed.

 The choice of the best algorithm for foreground/background classification depends on the application.
 In order to make a good choice, the ratio of the cost of a false alarm and the cost of a missed detection must be known.
-For the experiments on simulated images described in subsection 5.1, unity cost was assumed.
+For the experiments on simulated images described in Sect.
+5.1, unity cost was assumed.